rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Alas, alas, for the great city that was clothed in fine linen, in purple and scarlet, adorned with gold, with jewels, and with pearls! ^1816

-For in a single hour all this wealth has been laid waste.
-And all shipmasters and seafaring men, sailors and all whose trade is on the sea, stood far off ^1817
+For in a single hour all this wealth has been laid waste.And all shipmasters and seafaring men, sailors and all whose trade is on the sea, stood far off ^1817

 and cried out as they saw the smoke of her burning, What city was like the great city? ^1818